 IPVanish was founded in 2012 in the United States.
-The U.S.-based Virtual Network Provider (VPN) provider personally owns and operates their VPN server farms around the globe, which keeps third-party contractors out of the equation.
+The U.S.-based Virtual Network Provider (VPN) provider personally owns and operates its VPN server farms around the globe, which keeps third-party contractors out of the equation.

 IPVanish delivers fast, well-encrypted internet connections, doing an admirable job of protecting their users’ online security.
 While IPVanish claims to be a no-logs provider, there’s been at least one case where the service shared information with law enforcement personnel.

 In this review, I’ll be sharing with you the results of the array of tests I’ve subjected this VPN provider to.
 I’ll give you answers to many questions, such as:

 - What, if any, streaming services does IPVanish offer access to?